shreya25bai10326-pixel/VIT-PROJECTS/BILL-SPLITTING-CALCULATOR/readme.md

 ##🔍 Example Output

-Enter the number of people: 4
+Enter the number of people: 3

+Enter the name of participant 1: Shreya

+Enter contribution by Shreya: 500

+Enter the name of participant 2: Khushi

+Enter contribution by Khushi: 300

+Enter the name of participant 3: Chanda

+Enter the contribution by Chanda: 400

-Enter the total bill amount: 1200
+Enter the total bill amount: 600

+----------------------BILL SPLIT SUMMARY-----------------------------
+Shreya should recieve ₹300.00
+Khushi should recieve ₹100.00
+Chanda should recieve ₹200.00